joaoventura/full-speed-python/README.md

 ## Building

+Run `make pdf` or `make epub` to build the books.

+This project uses [pandoc](http://pandoc.org/) to build the books.
 The pdf file is built with pdflatex, so you may need to download a latex distribution.
-The epub file is built with [pandoc](http://pandoc.org/).